dboutote/Advanced-Term-Fields-Locks/readme.txt

 == Frequently Asked Questions ==

-= Where can I find documentation? =
+= Where can I find additional documentation? =

-The plugin's official page: http://darrinb.com/advanced-term-fields-colors
+The plugin's official page: http://darrinb.com/advanced-term-fields-locks

 = Does this plugin depend on any others? =

-Yes, this plugin is an extension of the Advanced Term Fields framework.
+Yes, this plugin is an extension of the **Advanced Term Fields** framework.
 You'll need to install that plugin to handle all base functionality.

-It can be found here:
+You can find that plugin here:

 * On WP: [Advanced Term Fields](https://wordpress.org/plugins/advanced-term-fields/)
 * On GitHub: [Advanced Term Fields](https://github.com/dboutote/Advanced-Term-Fields)